-Orientation sessions are designed to assess, inform, and prepare students prior to beginning classes.
+Our mandatory First Year Experience is designed to help students with understanding college expectations, program choices, and identifying what coursework is needed for enrollment.
+The First Year Experience begins with an in-person Orientation.
+Tri-C's New Student Orientation sessions are designed to assess, inform, and prepare students prior to beginning classes.
 Orientation is required for students new to college and recommended for students who have previously attended another college or university.
-Orientation provides students with information essential for successfully beginning and proceeding with their education at Tri-C. For more information about orientation and initial academic advising, contact the Counseling Department at 800-954-8742.
+Orientation provides students with information essential for successfully beginning and proceeding with their education at Tri-C. For more information about orientation and initial academic advising, contact the Counseling Office at 216-987-6000 and selecting option #4.

-Transfer from Tri-C
+Transfer from Tri-C to a Four-Year Institution